ck86/main-bower-files/README.md

 #### includeDev

-Type: `boolean` Default: `false`
+Type: `mixed` Default: `false`
+You can include your devDependencies in two ways:
-Set this to true if you want to include your dev dependencies.
+* Set this option to `inclusive` or true to add the devDependencies to your dependencies
+* or use `exclusive` to exclude your dependencies

 ### filter
 Type: `RegExp` or `function` Default: `null`